Welcome to today's edition of the Rush 24-7 podcast.

 Chris Dodd is one.

-When you say the Israelis have overreacted to the threat that they feel.
+Anyway, Blitzer says, do I hear you correctly, Senator Dodd, when you say the Israelis have overreacted to the threat that they feel?

-Uh, I think going after Hezbollah in the South clearly warrant without any question whatsoever.
+I think going after Hezbollah in the South clearly warranted without any question whatsoever.

-But it seems to me here, just going beyond that here is is doing exactly what the Iranians want here.
+But it seems to me here, just going beyond that here, is doing exactly what the Iranians want here.

-You're now radicalizing Lebanon, uh, a population that I think was far more moderate uh prior to all of this.
+You're now radicalizing Lebanon, a population that I think was far more moderate prior to all of this.

 You're radicalizing elements in Jordan and Egypt.